We updated this popular post from 2015 to ensure it's up-to-date.

 SEO used to be a lot easier to do before Google’s search algorithm became as sophisticated as it is today.
 Couple of keywords here, a few links there, and you were sure to start ranking for some pretty competitive terms.

 Remember when you were able to put a bunch of hidden content on your site that was the same color as the background?
 The point of this was so that the search engine crawlers could read the content, but your users couldn’t see it.
 This allowed webmasters to put up walls of content without affecting the aesthetics of the site.
 Times have changed and the artificial intelligence that comprises Google’s algorithm has wised up to this tactic years ago.

-Always a favorite go-to for an SEO six years ago.
+Always a favorite go-to for an SEO six-plus years ago.
 Put the keyword you would like to be ranked for in your content, meta tags, and title tags over and over and you’ll be sure to rank for that keyword right?
 Google caught on to this tactic early and started dinging those websites for duplicate tags and over-optimization.
 It’s much better to keep your content as organic and natural as possible.

 As a way to game Page Rank, SEOs of the past started to figure out that the more links pointing to a site, the more likely they will rank for certain keywords.
 Out of this, link farms were born with the goal of linking a bunch of non-related websites together.
 It wasn’t long until Google and the Penguin update destroyed this web of lies and made quality, relevant links one of the staples of Google’s ranking factors.

 What’s wrong with creating a page that is specifically geared toward search engine crawlers that will redirect an actual user to the “real” page when clicked?
 Everything.
 Although this may have been a good idea in the past, search engine crawlers are constantly evolving and doing away with sites that employ gateway pages.

 Don’t get caught in the hype and make sure you do your research.
 Choose a reputable SEO company to do business with and invest in a sound, long-term strategy!